By subscribing, you agree to the use of your personal data to send you emails about our news and events.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 For example, we never store your credit card details on our servers and all donation transactions are secured by SSL.
-Both Stripe and PayPal support the European Union’s new Strong Customer Authentication (SCA) requirements (effective from 14 September 2019).
+Stripe, PayPal and GoCardless support the European Union’s new Strong Customer Authentication (SCA) requirements (effective from 14 September 2021).

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added.